EthanR168/QuackNet/README.md

 # Neural Network Library

-The Neural Network Library is a python based library designed for creating and training neural network and convolutional neural networks.
-It focuses on providing a foundational implementation of key components such as forward propagation, backpropagation and optimisation algorithms, without relying on machine learning libraries like TensorFlow or PyTorch.
+The **Neural Network Library** is a python bases library designed for building and training neural networks and convolutional networks from scratch.
+It offers foundational implementations of key components such as forward propagtion, backpropgation and optimisation algorithms, without relying on machine learning frameworks like TensorFlow or Pytorch

+## Why this Library?

+This project was developed to:

+-   **Deepen understanding** of neural network by implementing them from scratch
+-   **Provide a light weight alternative** to large scale frameworks for educational purposes
+-   **Offer flexibility** for experimentation with custom architectures

 ## Feutures